octobercms/docs/database-attachments.md

         'photos' => 'System\Models\File'
     ];

-> **NOTE:** If you have a column in your model's table with the same name as the attachment relationship it will not work.
-Attachments and the FileUpload FormWidget work using relationships, so if there is a column with the same name present in the table itself it will cause issues.
+> **Note**: Make sure that your model's database table does not already have an attribute that uses the same name as your attachment relationship.
+If it does, it will cause a naming conflict and create problems.

 Protected attachments are uploaded to the application's **uploads/protected** directory which is not accessible for the direct access from the Web.
 A protected file attachment is defined by setting the *public* argument to `false`: